AOSPK/aospk.github.io/_includes/templates/recovery_install_fastboot_sony.md

 {%- assign device = site.data.devices[page.device] -%}
+{% if device.custom_recovery_link %}
+{% assign custom_recovery_link = device.custom_recovery_link %}
+{% else %}
+{% assign custom_recovery_link = "https://dl.twrp.me/" | append: device.codename %}
+{% endif %}

 ## Unlocking the bootloader

 {% include alerts/note.html content="The steps below only need to be run once per device." %}
 {% include alerts/warning.html content="Unlocking the bootloader will erase all data on your device!
 This also includes your DRM keys, which are stored in the Trim Area partition (also called TA).
 Before proceeding, ensure the data you would like to retain is backed up to your PC and/or your Google account, or equivalent.
-Please note that OEM backup solutions like Samsung and Motorola backup may not be accessible from LineageOS once installed.
+Please note that OEM backup solutions like Samsung and Motorola backup may not be accessible from Kraken once installed.
 If you wish to backup the TA partition first, you can find tutorials related to your device on the internet." %}

 {% if device.install_variant and device.install_variant contains "sony_unlock_contacts" %}